Melina Avery

 I am a conservator at the library, which means I work in the physical conservation of our collection.
 Most of the objects I treat are rare books, manuscripts or archival material from the library's Special Collections Research Center, though our lab also works with circulating collections as well as rare collections from all the campus libraries.
 Conservation, as a field, incorporates history, fine arts and old-fashioned craft, as well as chemistry and material science.
 Therefore, research in the field may have to do with historic book structures and papermaking as well as understanding how materials interact and age, and how we as conservators can best preserve them.

-I am a Professional Associate of the American Institute for Conservation of Historic and Artistic Works (AIC).
+I am a Professional Associate of the American Institute for Conservation (AIC).
 You can find more information about conservation and AIC at their website.

 Education:

-Masters of Art Conservation, Queen's University (Kingston, Ontario, Canada), 2009
+Masters of Art Conservation, Queen's University (Kingston, Ontario, Canada)

-Bachelor of Arts, Sarah Lawrence College (Bronxville, NY), 2005
+Bachelor of Arts, Sarah Lawrence College (Bronxville, New York)

 Publications and Outreach: